What are Business Rates and how are they calculated?

 How are my Business Rates Calculated?

-Business rates are calculated by multiplying the ratable value of the property (set by the Valuation Office Agency) by the business rates multiplier.
+Business rates are calculated by multiplying the rateable value of the property (set by the Valuation Office Agency) by the business rates multiplier.
 The business rates multiplier is set annually by central government.
-There are two business rates multipliers:
+From 1 April 2026, there are four business rates multipliers:

 You may be entitled to a discount or reduction in your Business Rates